Caikun-Peng/UNSW_8621_TELE/PHTN4661/PHTN4661 Optical Circuits and Fibres Overview.md

 The main **experimental methods and measurement techniques** of optical fibres

 General aspects of **optical circuit and fibre design, manufacture and application**

+# Course Notes

+- [Basics of Optical Fibres and Waveguides ](doc/Basics%20of%20Optical%20Fibres%20and%20Waveguides.md)

 ### Fibre and waveguide related issues